PowerShell/DSC/docs/reference/schemas/config/resource.md

 ### type

 The `type` property identifies the instance's DSC Resource.
-The value for this property must be the valid fully-qualified type name for the resource.
-For more information about type names, see [Anatomy of a command-based DSC Resource][01].
+The value for this property must be the valid fully qualified type name for the resource.
+For more information about type names, see [DSC Resource fully qualified type name schema reference][01].

 ```yaml
 Type:     string